JAMoreno-Larios/hangman_sdd_test/README.md

 # Python Hangman CLI Game

-This is a playground directory to attempt to generate a simple project using `Ollama` and `OpenCode
+This is a playground directory to attempt to generate a simple project using `OpenCode` and Specification-driven development.
+Code was generated using OpenCode's Big Pickle model.

 ## Specifications